 Vision - The vision of Head Start is to be a catalyst for inspiring positive change and fostering hope in children, families and the community.

-Program Overview - As part of the STEP Early Learning Pathway, Lycoming-Clinton Head Start PA Pre-K Counts provides high-quality preschool education to three- and four-year-olds with funds provided by the Pennsylvania Department of Education.
+Program Overview - Part of the STEP Early Learning Pathway, STEP Head Start PA Pre-K Counts provides high-quality preschool education to three- and four-year-olds with funds provided by the Pennsylvania Department of Education.

 Highly qualified, trained and caring staff provide educational services that help children grow intellectually, physically, socially and emotionally.
 We believe parents are every child’s most important teachers.
 The program encourages parental participation in all program activities and partners with parents to help children succeed.

 There is no cost to participants.